Sarah A. Schnitker, Ph.D.

 Virginia Sexton APA Division 36 Mentoring Award, 2018

-Dr. Schnitker is currently accepting applications for Ph.D. students to enroll in Fall 2023.
+Dr. Schnitker is currently accepting applications for Ph.D. students.

 Current Post-docs and Research Scientists